Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: Index theory for pseudo-differential operators

-We will prove Theorem \ref{commsats} by two lemmas describing Schatten class properties of the commutator $[F,\pi(a)]$ in terms of its local nature as in Theorem \ref{russothm}.
-The first of the two lemmas is a direct consequence of Theorem \ref{russothm}:
+Observe that in the limit case $r=\infty$, when $a$ is H\"older continuous, the condition on $q$ is precisely $q>\max(n/\alpha,2)$.
+The theorem can be reduced to a local claim so we will prove the theorem by describing Schatten class properties of the commutator $[F,\pi(a)]$ in terms of its local nature as in Theorem \ref{russothmeven}.